Life at Scoro July 7, 2025 7 MIN READ

 • Different career path choices

-Recently we introduced a new career path structure, which includes specific career path choices for all the domains (software development, QA, etc.).
-Seniority levels are defined by pillars (technical, leadership, team, people and communication).
 Each pillar has its own areas (like design and architecture, security, ownership, etc.).
-Seniority is then defined by different levels in those areas.
+Different levels in those areas then define seniority.
 The aim is to create a career system that considers people’s strength areas and creates clarity about vertical and horizontal growth opportunities and the steps they need to take.

 Life at Scoro: Interview with VP of Engineering Juan Gutiérrez Plaza - quote image